Brittany Raphino

-Brittany Cyrenie Raphino (born October 30, 2000) is an American professional soccer player who plays as a forward for Portuguese Campeonato Nacional Feminino club Sporting CP.
-She played college soccer for the Brown Bears and earned All-American honors three times.
+Brittany Cyrenie Raphino (born October 30, 2000) is a professional soccer player who plays as a forward for Serie A Women club Inter Milan.
+Born in the United States, she plays for the Haiti national team.
+She played college soccer for the Brown Bears, earning All-American honors three times.
+She started her professional career with Portuguese club Sporting CP in 2024.

-Early life and college career
+Early life

 Raphino grew up in Randolph, Massachusetts, one of three children born to Natasha and Lubens Raphino.
 Her father is originally from Haiti.
 She began playing soccer at age three.
 She attended Thayer Academy, where she starred on the soccer team alongside future United States international Ally Sentnor and also played basketball.
 She scored 87 goals during her high school career, earning two-time All-American honors.
 She played club soccer for Scorpions SC, leading the ECNL with 30 goals one season and receiving ECNL All-American recognition.
 She committed to play college soccer at Brown University when she was a sophomore.

-Brown Bears
+College career

 Raphino scored 8 goals with 3 assists in 19 games in her freshman season with the Brown Bears in 2019, earning Ivy League Rookie of the Year, first-team All-Ivy, and second-team TopDrawerSoccer Freshman Best XI honors.
 She helped Brown win the Ivy League championship and qualify for the NCAA tournament, both of which achievements Brown was doing for the first time since 1994, and which they would accomplish all four years Raphino played for the program.
 In the NCAA tournament, she scored the winning shootout penalty to advance to face Florida State in the second round.

 Following the 2020 season being canceled along with all Ivy League sports due to the COVID-19 pandemic, Raphino returned to action in 2021, leading the Ivy League with 11 goals and adding 6 assists in 16 games.
 She scored a hat trick in a 3–2 win against Yale that clinched the outright conference title for Brown.
 She was named first-team All-Ivy, Ivy League Offensive Player of the Year, and second-team All-American.
 In her junior season in 2022, she ranked second in the league with 10 goals and had 4 assists, repeating as first-team All-Ivy and Ivy League Offensive Player of the Year and earning first-team All-American honors.
 She equalized in a loss to UC Irvine in the second round of the NCAA tournament.

 Raphino set career highs in her senior season in 2023, leading the Ivy League with 13 goals and providing 7 assists in 17 games.
 She was named first-team All-Ivy for a fourth time, Ivy League Offensive Player of the Year for a third time, and first-team All-American for a second time.
 During her tenure at Brown, Raphino was described by head coach Kia McNeill as "the heartbeat of this team".